 Grade II History

 North Pier is the oldest and best preserved of Blackpool’s piers.
-It retains much of the original structure and several original features.
-It’s Grade II listed.
+Now Grade II listed, it retains much of the original structure and several original features.

 Two pairs of original kiosk bays jutt out along the pier.
-The elongated hexagons are named ‘kiosks circa 1900’.
-They’re made of glass and wood with a two tier lead roof topped off with an octagonal lantern of blue glass and a minaret roof with a finial.
+The ‘kiosks circa 1900’ are made of glass and wood with a two tier lead roof.
+Each was topped off with an octagonal lantern of blue glass, plus a minaret roof with a finial.

 And a home to Sooty!